tektoncd/community/teps/0098-workflows.md

   - There's a catalog of Knative EventSources, including GitHub, GitLab, and Ping EventSources, which could serve the use cases identified.
   Users can also create their own EventSources.
   - See [POC of Workflows based on Knative EventSources](https://github.com/tektoncd/experimental/pull/928)
+- [Tekton-CI](https://github.com/gitops-tools/tekton-ci): a project that allows Tekton PipelineRuns to be stored in a repo and triggered by events on that repo
+  - The developer is still responsible for setting up the webhook, but no Triggers or EventListeners
+- [drone.io](https://docs.drone.io/), a CI platform that supports pipelines on Kubernetes triggered by several major SCMs
 - [Temporal](https://temporal.io/): A set of SDKs for creating and orchestrating Workflows, which can be used in combination with Tekton Pipelines.